davidroyer/nuxtify/contents/blog/article-new.md

 ---
-name: 'article-2b'
+name: article-3-newwww
-title: Article 1 733HEREEE
 year: 1 January 2019
-color: '#8e7944'
+color: '#8e7964'
 id: 'vue-nuxt-blog'
 tags:
   - NEWWW
 description: |
   How I created my new website with portfolio and blog in two languages.
-What technology I used and why. new
+What technology I used and why.
 ---

-## i am new once again!
-CHECK3

-## Why did I re-do my website dswith Nuxt?
+## Why did I re-do my website with Nuxt?
+CHECK

+### NEW LINE

 Although some of you already know me, I am [Marina Aísa](https://twitter.com/MarinaAisa), UX Engineer (design and front-end) and I currently work at [Holaluz](https://www.holaluz.com/en).